aidenybai/million-site/pages/functions/patch.md

 **Syntax:** `patch(element, newVnode, prevVNode?)`\
 **Example:** `patch(el, m('div'), m('div', undefined, ['Hello World']))`

-The `patch` function adjusts the DOM content with a new VNode.
+The `patch` function updates the DOM content by determing pinpoint changes through diffing a new VNode with an old VNode.
 It accepts an HTMLElement or Text, a new VNode, and an optional previous VNode.

 You can leverage [Flags](/functions/m#flags) and [Deltas](/functions/m#deltas) to improve the performance of patch calls by reducing the need to diff children by improving time complexity.